Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: Introduction

 \section{Introduction}

-Lovelock theories are the most general diffeomorphism covariant theories only involving a metric tensor with second order equations of motion~\cite{Lovelock:1971yv}.
+Modified gravity theories can help us understand the limitations of Einstein gravity theory, address challenges with existing models, and contribute significantly to our understanding of the Universe.
+Lovelock theories beyond four dimensions are the most general diffeomorphism covariant modified gravity theories only involving a metric tensor with second order equations of motion~\cite{Lovelock:1971yv}.
 In four dimensions and generic values of the coupling constants, the theory reduces to the General Relativity with a cosmological constant~\cite{Lovelock:1972vz}, where the corresponding equations of motion are the Einstein equations.
 Einstein-Gauss-Bonnet (EGB) gravity is the lowest Lovelock theory, whose Lagrangian contains only the linear and quadratic terms of spacetime curvature.
 String theory predicts quantum corrections to General Relativity, with the Gauss-Bonnet term which is the first and the dominating correction among others.
 EGB gravity is the simplest model for illustrating the distinctions between general Lovelock gravity theory and Einstein gravity theory in higher dimensions.